Ventoso

-Ventoso is a village (curazia) in central San Marino.
-It belongs to the castle of Borgo Maggiore.
-Its name means, in Italian language, windy.
+Ventoso (lit. 'windy') is a curazia of San Marino, in the castello of Borgo Maggiore.

 History

 The village was an Ancient Roman castrum, known as Castrum Ventosi.
 It knew a rapid growing in the last decade of the 20th century.

 Geography

 Ventoso is located in north of its municipality, very close to the borders to Acquaviva and to the Italian municipality of Verucchio.
 The village is linked with the Italian town by a road from Borgo Maggiore.
 Its main street is named Decima Gualdaria.